-Radiation therapy side effects can be roughly divided into 2 groups; Side-effects that make their appearance quickly, called "early" side effects, and later side-effects.
+Radiation therapy side effects can be roughly divided into 2 groups; Side-effects that make their appearance quickly, called "early" side effects, and later side-effects which show up months afterwards.
 The difference is that the early radiation side effects become noticeable while treatment is going on.
 Once the course of radiation therapy has been completed, the "early" side effects fade inside a week or two.

 On the other hand, "late" radiation therapy side effects only start to show up many months after the course of treatment has ended.
 Sometimes these late effects are permanent.
 One example is radiation caries.
 Radiation caries is basically tooth decay.
 You tend to get decay cavities in your teeth much more easily than normal, and these cavites get bigger at a faster rate than normal.

 But first, what causes radiation therapy side effects?
 It's all down to the effect that radiation has on cells, especially the small blood capillaries and connective tissue cells.